 - tripod used to support a camera

-- portable bird hide large enough to shelter one person
+- portable bird hide large enough to shelter 1 person

-Read the prescribed structures definition in Schedule 7 of the Nature Conservation (Administration) Regulation 2017 (PDF, 966KB) and the Schedule dictionary of the Recreation Areas Management Act 2006 (PDF, 873KB).
+Read the prescribed structures definition in schedule 8 of the Nature Conservation (Protected Areas Management) Regulation 2017 and the schedule dictionary of the Recreation Areas Management Act 2006.